Nimdy/Nimdy/README.md

 - 🔭 I’m currently working on Crypto Scrapers for content review

+- 💬 I am always down to help out on any project or just have nerd conversations

 - 🌱 I’m currently learning **M E R N and ML/AI for fun**

 - 📫 How to reach me **mrzerobandwidth@gmail.com**